opendocsg/slw-judgments-backfill/2011_SGCA_57/report.md

 **_Test of causation_**

 39     The _but for_ test of causation in tort also applies in ascertaining whether there has been factual causation for the purposes of contract law.
-In _Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric_ [2007] 3 SLR(R) 782, this court stated (at [63]):
+In _Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric_ <span class="citation">[2007] 3 SLR(R) 782</span>, this court stated (at [63]):

  In our view, there is no reason why the “but for” test in tort cannot also be used in contract cases to determine the issue of causation in fact ...
 Accordingly, we adopted the tortious test for causation in fact in considering the issue of causation in SME’s claims in both tort and contract. [emphasis in original]